-- 1. Preceptor grade 100% - 2.
-Completion Preceptor/Site/Course Evaluation - The preceptor/site/course evaluation must be turned in by the last day of the rotation.
+- 2. Completion Preceptor/Site/Course Evaluation - The preceptor/site/course evaluation must be turned in by the last day of the rotation.
 Failure to comply will result in a professionalism report.

 This syllabus is subject to change upon written notification.